JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 </dependencies>
 ```

+2. Make sure TeamCity server is up and running.

+   The artifact with id `configs-dsl-kotlin-plugins-latest` is provided by the TeamCity server.
+   This is the same TeamCity server which is specified in the `<repositories/>` section of the pom.xml with id `teamcity-server`.
+   Maven should be able to download the artifact `configs-dsl-kotlin-plugins-latest`, hence this server should be up and running.

-2. Change imports in all the Kotlin files.
+3. Change imports in all the Kotlin files.

    The version part of the package name should be removed in all the Kotlin files, for instance: